phpcompose/compose/docs/conceptual-overview.md

 ## Big Picture

-1. **Configuration** – You prepare an array (or `Compose\Support\Configuration`) that defines services, middleware, templates, routes, and pages.
+1. **Configuration** – You prepare an array (or `Compose\Support\Configuration`) that defines services, middleware, template settings, routes, and pages.
 2. **Starter** – `Starter::start($config)` creates the service container, assembles the middleware pipeline, dispatches lifecycle events, and begins listening for HTTP requests.
 3. **Pipeline** – Incoming requests flow through the pipeline: output buffering, original message preservation, body parsing, user-defined middleware, MVC middleware, and a not-found handler.
 4. **Pages First** – The MVC middleware hosts the Pages middleware, routing middleware, and dispatch middleware.
 Pages try to satisfy a request directly from the filesystem before handing off to controllers or other handlers.
-5. **Views & Templates** – Templates are rendered with Plates via the view engine.
+5. **Renderer & Templates** – Templates are rendered with Plates via the template renderer.
 Helpers, layouts, and template aliases let you organize presentation code without leaving the filesystem-first approach.

 Each layer can be customised—swap middleware, override services, add events—without losing the default behaviour that gets you to “Hello World” immediately.